site map

 It is a foolish myth to believe that the intellectual Boshe spent his entire artistic career in the small Dutch town of Hertogenbosch.
 It is documented that he was commissioned by Philip the Handsome and to suppose the powerful King came to some rude cottage to sit for a portrait is absurd.

 Hieronymus was a widely traveled, highly educated man.
-He was a connoisseur of fine spirits and rich foods with a strong liking for sinful pleasures and erotic diversions.
 Boshe was extremely influential within his circle of local painters and fine craftsmen.
 While it is true that Hieronymus was a member of a extreme religious society called the Brotherhood of Mary, it is also true that everyone of distinction belonged to this society.
 He received a number of financially lucrative commissions from the Brotherhood.
-Boshe was a shrewd business man and new exactly where his bread was buttered.
-Hieronymus was also a member of the notorious Brethren of the Free Spirit, also known as Adamites, an obscure cult which practiced free love, wanton promiscuity and same sex encounters in an effort to achieve the purity of the Adam and Eve before the fall.
+There is speculation that Hieronymus may have been a member of the notorious Brethren of the Free Spirit, also known as Adamites, an obscure cult which practiced free love, wanton promiscuity and same sex encounters in an effort to achieve the purity of the Adam and Eve before the fall.

 It is understandable that later generations accused him of heresy because they didn't comprehend his great visionary works.